lookit/lookit-docs/docs/source/frame-dev-setup.rst

 ember-lookit-frameplayer, we will need to install *both* the the Django app (``lookit-api``) and the Ember app (``ember-lookit-frameplayer``), tell them how to talk to each other, and run both of those servers locally.
-In Experimenter, we need to add an organization to our superuser, and then add a child and demographic data.
+In Experimenter, we need to add some basic information to our superuser, and then add a child and demographic data.
 We then create a study locally.
 The exp-player needs to be linked for local development, and a token added to the headers of the API requests the